 Depth of CPR Compressions for Adults – The 2015 CPR guidelines by the AHA recommend a depth of between 2 and 2.4 inches (5 to 6 cm) applied in the center of the chest, pushing down on the sternum and allowing the chest to recoil all the way up between compressions.
 One study cited by Vadeboncoeur at al. found that the outcomes of out-of-hospital cardiac arrest improved with increased depth of compressions, with a compression depth of at least 5.1 cm yielding the best outcomes.
 The mean depth of compressions among survivors (10.6% of the 593 sampled patients) was 53.6mm compared to 48.8 mm among non-survivors.
 This suggests a positive correlation between compression depth and cardiac arrest survival.

-Depth of CPR Compressions for Children – The thoracic area of children and infants is much more fragile than that of an adult.
+Depth of CPR Compressions for Children – The thoracic area of children is much more fragile than that of an adult.
 In addition to shallower compressions, the responder may need to use one hand.
-For an infant, the thoracic bone structure is more elastic and much more delicate.
-When administering CPR on an infant, the depth of compressions should not go beyond 1½ inches (4 cm).
-For prepubescent children, the recommended compression depth is between 4 cm and 5 cm according to the 2015 AHA CPR guidelines.
+When administering CPR on an child, it is reasonable that responders provide compressions that depress at least one third on the chest diameter.
+This is about approxiamtely 1.5 inches (4 cm) for infants and 2 inches (5 cm) for prepubescent children according to the 2015 AHA CPR guidelines.

 Many studies have indicated that the accuracy of chest compression depth, particularly in cases when CPR is performed by lay rescuers, falls outside the recommended depth.
 Feedback devices that measure the quality of the compressions attempt to remedy this problem.
 However, one study showed that a feedback device, while showing some benefit for paramedics, had a negative impact or “deleterious effect” for non-paramedic responders.